 How did they get my password?

-If you have engaged in an intimate web chat where you think you may have been filmed and now they are threatening to release the footage, visit our sextortion page for more advice.
+If you have engaged in an intimate online conversation where you think you may have been filmed and they are now threatening to release the footage, visit our sextortion page for more advice.

 REPORT A SCAM